n0v33n/EcoMatrix-NanoBanana/README.md

 EcoMatrix is a **React + TypeScript single-page application** that empowers anyone to create **AI-generated comics about climate change and environmental solutions**.
 It combines storytelling, personalization, and cutting-edge AI to make climate education inspiring, hopeful, and fun.

+ This project was built as part of my participation in the **Nano Banana Hackathon by Google DeepMind**, showcasing the creative use of Gemini models for interactive storytelling and education.

 ---

 ## ✨ Features